Amazon eero Pro 6 review: Pro grade performance, but it’ll cost you

 It's where I live, and it's a very good representation of a home that can kill Wi-Fi with a lack of mercy that would make the folks running Squid Game blush.

-An extension that houses my home office also hides a brick wall that was at 1 time the actual side of the home.
+An extension that houses my home office also hides a brick wall that was at one time the actual side of the home.
 You wouldn't know it was there, but it acts as a very effective Faraday shield for radio signals, creating an utter dead zone for Wi-Fi routers trying to punch through it.

 As with prior mesh tests, the Amazon eero Pro 6 was evaluated using a MacBook Pro M1 at a variety of indoor distances.